Coupled environmental and demographic fluctuations shape the evolution of cooperative antimicrobial resistance: Results

 Under low and high environmental switching rates, the community behaves as in static total populations of size $K_{\pm}$ and ${\cal K}$, respectively; see supplemental sections~\ref{SuppSec:SlowEnv}-\ref{SuppSec:FastEnv}.
 Richer and novel dynamical behavior arises at intermediate switching rate (in figure~\ref{fig:PhaseDiagram}a-c, see red areas around \(\nu=10^{-2}-10^{0}\)), when there are several environmental switches prior to fixation, and the quantities $\phi$ and $P_{\text{coex}}$ cannot be simply expressed in terms of their counterparts in a population of constant effective size.
-This switching regime is characterized by the full interplay of the ecological and evolutionary dynamics: as shown in figures~\ref{fig:SketchAndBehavior}b and~\ref{fig:PhaseDiagram}e, environmental switches can thus lead to transient ``bumps'' and ``dips'' in $N_R$ (after the carrying capacity increases \(K_{-}\rightarrow K_{+}\) or decreases \(K_{+}\rightarrow K_{-}\), respectively).
+This switching regime is characterised by the full interplay of the ecological and evolutionary dynamics: as shown in figures~\ref{fig:SketchAndBehavior}b and~\ref{fig:PhaseDiagram}e, environmental switches can thus lead to transient ``bumps'' and ``dips'' in $N_R$ (after the carrying capacity increases \(K_{-}\rightarrow K_{+}\) or decreases \(K_{+}\rightarrow K_{-}\), respectively).
 The transient $N_R$ dips, together with demographic fluctuations caused by the population bottleneck (\(K_+\rightarrow K_-\)), can thus lead to the rapid eradication of $R$ with the fixation of $S$ (red areas in figure~\ref{fig:PhaseDiagram}a-c).
 Each dip has a small but non-negligible probability to eradicate $R$ and hence reduces the expected coexistence time.
+Therefore, the ingredients for this fluctuation-driven AMR eradication mechanism are: (I) intermediate environmental switching, so that the total population \(N\) fluctuates by tracking \(K(t)\) without lagging behind, see green lines in figure~\ref{fig:SketchAndBehavior}b; (II) a slower population composition \(x\) coupled to the faster \(N\), so that the \(R\) population \(N_{R}=xN\) experiences transient bumps and dips about its equilibrium \(N_{R}\approx N_{th}\), see blue lines in figure~\ref{fig:SketchAndBehavior}b-c; and (III) a small number of \(R\) at the bottom of transient dips \(N_{R}\sim1\), so that DN can drive \(R\) to extinction, see blue noisy line in figure~\ref{fig:SketchAndBehavior}b.

-Here, we are interested in characterizing the transient $N_R$ dips as the main fluctuation-driven mechanism leading to the possible eradication of $R$.
+Here, we are interested in characterising the transient $N_R$ dips as the main fluctuation-driven mechanism leading to the possible eradication of $R$.
 To study their properties, it is useful to consider the PDMP description of the transient $R$ behavior in large populations:

 where \(K(t)\) and \(N(t)\) are respectively given by equations~\eqref{K(t)} and \eqref{PDMP_N}, and we assume \(N_R<N_{th}\).
 We note that, after a switch from the mild to harsh environment (\(K_+\rightarrow K_-\)) in the absence of DN, $R$ always survives the ensuing transient dip, and $N_R$ rises towards the coexistence equilibrium \(N_R=N_{th}\); see thick solid line in figure~\ref{fig:SketchAndBehavior}b.
 However, when \(K_-\ll K_+\) and the microbial community experiences a population bottleneck, a transient dip to a small value of \(N_R\) can form.
 When this occurs, $R$ is prone to extinction caused by non-negligible demographic fluctuations (stronger when \(N_R\) is small).